acarzis/EnumerateFolders/EnumerateService/ReadMe.txt

   For each location:
      Get the folder details/last checked date/time from the repo if it exists.
      Add the folder to the scan queue if required, with priority 4.
-- Call Init() if the scan queue is empty.
+- Call AddDrivesToScanQueue() if the scan queue is empty.